Logging data events - Amazon CloudTrail

 X-Ray trace AWS::XRay::Trace

-Data events are not logged by default when you create a trail or event data store.
 To record CloudTrail data events, you must explicitly add each resource type for which you want to collect activity.
-For more information, see Creating a trail and Create an event data store for CloudTrail events with the console.
+For more information, see Creating a trail with the CloudTrail console and Create an event data store for CloudTrail events with the console.

 On a single-Region trail or event data store, you can log data events only for resources that you can access in that Region.
 Though S3 buckets are global, Amazon Lambda functions and DynamoDB tables are regional.